High-fidelity two-qubit gates of hybrid superconducting-semiconducting singlet-triplet qubits: Singlet-triplet two-qubit gates

 As shown in Fig.~\ref{fig:423049850445989}(d), our SOI-induced leakage suppression can significantly outperform current alternative approaches, removing also technologically demanding constraints on the engineering of the devices.
-We also emphasize that while leakage is minimal at $\Phi_{\text{so}}=\pi/2$ and $\vec{n}_B\perp\vec{n}_\text{so}$, conditions achieved in recent experiments~\cite{geyer2022two}, our system does not require precise fine-tuning and leakage is significantly lower than the state-of-the-art for a wide range of $\Phi_{\text{so}}$.
+We also emphasize that while leakage is minimal at $\Phi_{\text{so}}=\pi/2$ and $\vec{n}_B\perp\vec{n}_\text{so}$, conditions achieved in recent experiments~\cite{geyer2022two}, our system does not require precise fine-tuning and leakage is significantly lower than the state of the art for a wide range of $\Phi_{\text{so}}$.

+Finally, we stress that leakage reduction is compatible with high-fidelity single-qubit gates.
+While leakage coupling proportional to $\gamma_{\perp}(2\Phi_{\text{so}})=0$ vanishes at the sweet spot $\Phi_{\text{so}}=\pi/2$, the term $\gamma_{\perp}(\Phi_{\text{so}})$, which enters the single qubit term $\mathcal{B}_i$ in Eq.~\eqref{eq:098345034542}, remains nonzero.
+In fact, the spin-orbit rotation angles that determine the single-qubit gates and those that determine the two-qubit leakage term can be tuned independently from each other, as shown in detail in Appendixes \ref{sec:general_model} and \ref{appendix:sec:calculate_H_eff}.

-\section{Controlling exchange by Josephson junctions}
+\subsection{Controlling exchange by Josephson junctions}

 The other critical obstacle to scaling up current ST architectures is the residual exchange interaction between two qubits, which yields a dangerous always-on coupling between ST qubits.
-Our hybrid device sketched in Fig.~\ref{pic:13209801293}(b) removes this issue by taking full advantage of the phase-tunability of Josephson junctions.
-In this case, the effective exchange interaction $\mathcal{J}$ becomes dependent on the superconducting phase difference $\varphi$, yielding $\mathcal{J}\to \mathcal{J}(\varphi)=4\mathcal{J}\cos^2\left(\frac{\varphi}{2}\right)$, see the SM \cite{SM} for a detailed derivation.
+Our hybrid device sketched in Fig.~\ref{pic:13209801293}(b) removes addresses this issue by taking full advantage of the phase tunability of Josephson junctions.
+In this case, the effective exchange interaction $\mathcal{J}$ becomes dependent on the superconducting phase difference $\varphi$, yielding $\mathcal{J}\to \mathcal{J}(\varphi)=4\mathcal{J}\cos^2\left(\frac{\varphi}{2}\right)$, see Appendix \ref{appendix:sec:calculate_H_eff} for a detailed derivation.
 This interaction is thus maximal when $\varphi=0$, and vanishes at $\varphi=\pi$, as shown in Fig.~\ref{fig:3498578236987}(a).
 Because $\varphi$ is accurately controllable in experiments, our setup offers a long-sought way to on-demand switch interactions on and off, removing the main source of crosstalk in future large-scale ST qubit architectures.